Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Common Strata Requirements

-Ignoring these rules can cause serious delays on moving day.
+Ignoring these rules can cause serious delays on moving day — and in some cases, movers may be denied building access entirely.

 Elevator Booking Rules in North Vancouver Apartments

-Elevator access is one of the most critical parts of an apartment move.
+Elevator access is one of the most critical parts of any apartment move in North Vancouver.

 Why Elevator Booking Matters

 Most apartment buildings require exclusive elevator access during moves to prevent damage, reduce congestion, and ensure safety.
-Without a confirmed booking, movers may be denied access entirely.
+Without a confirmed booking, movers may be refused entry.

 Typical Elevator Booking Process